ThBraum/ThBraum/README.md

 Hi.
 My name is Matheus Thomaz Braum, but you can just call me Braum.

-I am 22 years old, graduated in Information Systems from Unicamp, currently studying postgraduate studies in Software Engineering.
+I am 22 years old, graduated in Information Systems from Unicamp, currently studying a postgraduate degree in Software Engineering.
 I have always been passionate about technology and innovation.
 I love to learn and I’m very dedicated, with dedication being one of my differentials.

 <!-- I'm currently improving my skills in C#, C++ and Java, as well as learning other languages. -->